 IN - CLASS/HOMEWORK ACTITIVES: Each week there will be a variety of in - class and/or homework activities; some will earn points and others are for practice.
 You must be on time and present for the entire class period to complete and submit these assignments.
-Assignments will be submitted via Moodle, but you will be randomly assigned one (1) assignment where you need to complete/submit the assignment and then share the examples you found with the rest of the class.
+Assignments will be submitted via Moodle, but you will share 3 of the examples you found with the rest of the class.
+The first letter of your last name determines which assignment you share examples from.
 Make up activities will not be offered for unexcused absences.

 ATTENDANCE: Your attendance is based on both your presence in class as well as your participation in discussions and small group activities.
 You are responsible for your daily attendance in class by signing in when you arrive to class.
 You may only sign in for yourself and no one else.
 5 minutes after class starts, the sign-in sheet will be put away and will no longer be available for that class.
 You are allowed two (2) unexcused absences for the term.

 For every unexcused absence over two, your FINAL COURSE GRADE will be lowered by one 1/3 of a letter grade.
 Additionally, you must arrive to class on time and stay for the full class period.
 If you are going to be gone for a college sanctioned event, documentation needs to be submitted from coach, counselor, or academic advisor PRIOR to you being gone for the absence to be excused.
 Documentation after the fact will not be accepted.
 Last, missing class for another class is unacceptable.

-QUIZZES: Weeks 2, 3, 5, 6, 7, & 9 there will be a brief ten-question quiz on Moodle that covers the material presented in class since the previous quiz and is designed to check your reading of the text.
+QUIZZES: Weeks 1, 2, 4, 6, 7, and 9 there will be a brief ten-question quiz on Moodle that covers the material presented in class since the previous quiz and is designed to check your reading of the text.
 The questions will be multiple - choice, you will have 30 minutes to complete the quiz, and you may use your book or notes.
 These quizzes are due before the start of the next class.
-A link to the quiz will be sent via email.
 All due dates are listed on the course calendar for the term, which means late quizzes will not be accepted.
 Give yourself enough time to complete each quiz.

 FILM PRESENTATION: During week 7, the Film Presentation will be assigned.
 Throughout the term, we watch clips from shows and films that demonstrate interpersonal concepts.
-The presentation will require you to select a film and identify/explain examples of interpersonal concepts in the film.
+The presentation will require you to select a film or show and identify/explain examples of interpersonal concepts in the film.
 You will present during week 10.
 More information and requirements will be handed out week 7.

-DEADLINES: Assignments that are due in class are due in the first 5 minutes of class.
-After that time assignments are late and are not accepted.
-Assignments due outside of class are due on Sundays by 11:59PM on Moodle/Google, unless otherwise stated.
-If you miss a deadline, it is NOT acceptable to simply email me an assignment.
+DEADLINES: All assignments are due via Moodle.
+Homework assignments will be due before the next class starts.
+Quizzes are due on Sundays by 11:59PM on Moodle.
+After that, assignments are late and are not accepted If you miss a deadline, it is NOT acceptable to simply email me an assignment.